-We are a community of Catholics which would not be possible were it not for our Chaplain, Campus Minister, and Administrative Assistant.
+We are a community of Catholics which would not be possible were it not for our Chaplain and Administrative Assistant.
 Check out Fr.
-Greg's, Amy's, and Rosemary's biographies!
+Greg's and Rosemary's biographies!

-This year we welcome two new FOCUS missionaries to campus: Becca and Steven!
-Each has dedicated at least two years in service of the New Evangelization.
-We couldn't be more blessed or happy to have them!
+This year we welcome one new FOCUS missionaries to campus: Becca!
+She has dedicated at least two years in service of the New Evangelization.
+We couldn't be more blessed or happy to have her!

 Join us every Tuesday night for Mass at 5:30, dinner at 6, and a speaker or discussion at 6:45.
 There is no better way to save money and meet friends!